Table of Contents

 Further, there are at least three good arguments in favor of eating toward or even above the higher end of your range:

 First, the ranges we listed are derived from studies using whey protein in isolation.
 Whey protein is highly bioavailable, rich in essential amino acids (EAAs), and quickly digested.
-When eating lower-quality or slower-digesting proteins (as would occur when eating a meal, especially one rich in plant-based foods), higher protein intakes are probably required.
+When eating lower-quality or slower-digesting proteins (as would occur when eating a meal, especially one rich in plant foods), higher protein intakes are probably required.

 Second, while these values suggest a protein-intake threshold for maximally stimulating MPS, there is no known threshold for whole-body protein balance.
 For example, a study using meals with lean beef found that 40 and 70 grams of protein (0.5 and 0.8 g/kg) led to similar increases in MPS, but that 70 grams led to greater increases in whole-body protein synthesis and greater decreases in whole-body protein breakdown.
 In other words, eating more protein may not necessarily translate to greater muscle-protein turnover and growth, but since muscle tissue accounts for only 25–30% of whole-body protein turnover, the additional protein is not “wasted” (a common myth).